thomas-tf/traffic-speed-prediction/README.md

 ## How to reproduce the results
 Simply run the cells in the jupyter notebook.
-It should generate a submission file that scores 10.03450 on the public leaderboard. a lower score can be obtained by changing the random state.
+It should generate a submission file that scores 10.03450 on the public leaderboard.
+The lower score was obtained when the random_state of CV was removed.